run-ai/docs/docs/Researcher/Scheduling/Job-Statuses.md

 ## How to get more information

 The system stores various _events_ during the Job's lifecycle.
-These events can be helpful in diagnosing issues around job scheduling.
+These events can be helpful in diagnosing issues around Job scheduling.
 To view these events run:

-    runai describe job <job-name>
+    runai describe runaijob <job-name>

 Sometimes, useful information can be found by looking at  logs emitted from the process running inside the container.
-For example, jobs that have exited with an exit code different than zero may write an exit reason in this log.
-To see job logs run:
+For example, Jobs that have exited with an exit code different than zero may write an exit reason in this log.
+To see Job logs run:

     runai logs <job-name>

-## Distributed Training (mpi) jobs
+## Distributed Training (mpi) Jobs

-A _distributed_ (mpi) job, which has no errors will be slightly more complicated and has additional statuses associated with it.
+A _distributed_ (mpi) Job, which has no errors will be slightly more complicated and has additional statuses associated with it.

-* Distributed jobs start with an "init container" which sets the stage for a distributed run.
+* Distributed Jobs start with an "init container" which sets the stage for a distributed run.

 * When the init container finishes, the main "launcher" container is created.
 The launcher is responsible for coordinating between the different workers